chemouna/AlgorithmsCatalog/detailed/ConnectedComponents.md

     - The first: in the original graph, is used to choose the order in which the outer loop of the second depth first search tests vertices for having been visited already and recursively explores them if not.
     - The second: is on the transpose graph of the original graph, and each recursive exploration finds a single new strongly connected component

+- Pseudo code:
+ 1. For each vertex u of the graph, mark u as unvisited, L be empty
+ 2. For each vertex of the graph: if u is unvisited: visit(u) such that visit:
+             1. Mark u as visited
+             2. For each v out-neighbour of u: visit(v)
+             3. prepend u to L
+ 3. for each u in L: assign(u, u) such that assign(u, root): if u has not been assigned to a component:
+         1. assign u as belonging to component whose root is root
+         2. for each in-neighbour v of u: assign(v, root)

 ##### Tarjan's strongly connected components algorithm

 ##### Path-based strong component algorithm